SAFETAG/SAFETAG/content/objectives/physical_assessment/guiding_questions.md

 * Who has physical access to what?
+When are devices not monitored by trusted staff?
-* How could adversaries gain physical access? (breaking and entry, social engineering, seizure)
+* How could adversaries gain access? (forced entry, theft, social engineering, seizure)
-* When are devices not monitored by trusted/responsible staff?
-* Are there procedures or technical controls in place to mitigate if devices are lost or found by adversaries?
+* Are there mitigation procedures if devices are lost or taken by adversaries?